DanielBarie/ProxmoxSetup/README.md

   # the little walled garden of the Virtualization Host.
   # see setting up a docker host for running the ipsec vpn server
   # we thus provide an authenticated secure connection for entitled users
+  # the ip of that container host needs to be assigned statically or
+  # by means of a dhcp reservation (this is what we do)
   iptables -t nat -A PREROUTING -i vmbr0 -p udp --dport 500 -j DNAT --to 172.16.2.10:500 iptables -t nat -A PREROUTING -i vmbr0 -p udp --dport 4500 -j DNAT --to 172.16.2.10:4500 post-down iptables -t nat -F